A War: Plot

 A Danish soldier in a squad patrolling Helmand province sets off an IED.
 He dies from horrific injuries while his commander, Claus, back at base camp can do little to help.
 After that, Claus resolves to join his men on every patrol.
 After treating an injured little girl, her family comes to the base because the Taliban has threatened to kill them for asking the Danes for help.
 Claus sends them back to their village.

-Meanwhile, back in Denmark, Claus' wife Maria is trying to hold everyday life together, with a husband at war and three children missing their father.
+Meanwhile, back in Denmark, Claus' wife, Maria, is trying to hold everyday life together, with a husband at war and three children missing their father.
 The strain their father's absence takes on the family is seen as the burdens of parenting fall solely on Maria.

 The next day, Claus and his men return to the village to find that the Afghan family they had helped has been murdered.
 Then without warning, an ambush by insurgent forces ensues.
-Claus, in the confusion of battle, calls in an airstrike on a nearby compound, though he knows he lacks proper identification (PID) of the enemy.
+Claus, in the confusion of battle, calls in an airstrike on a nearby compound, though he knows he lacks proper identification of a legitimate target, known as personnel identification (PID) of the enemy.
 This allows the Danish troops to retreat without loss of life.
 However, Claus is charged with the killing of 11 innocent civilians and sent home.
 The potential consequences of these accusations shake him and his family.
 Claus' defense lawyer asserts that he needs to claim that he had PID in order to avoid prison.
 Though he plans to admit his guilt, Maria angrily admonishes him for not thinking of his children's lives without a father.
 He decides to claim he called in an airstrike because he had PID.

 Evidence against him mounts as Claus' men testify in court.
 His close friend and comrade, who had known him since boot camp, testifies that Claus, despite being a good officer, was feeling the strain of leadership and making rash decisions.
 In the witness box, Claus maintains his position.
-After being probed by the prosecution, he angrily declares that those who have not been in combat can not understand what it takes to make life and death decisions.
+After being probed by the prosecution, he angrily declares that those who have not been in combat cannot understand what it takes to make life and death decisions.
 Unexpectedly, Claus' former radio operator testifies that he identified muzzle flashes in the compound, giving Claus a plausible reason to call the airstrike.
-Though this evidence is dubious, it is enough to convince the judge and sub-committee that Claus had a legitimate PID.
+Though this evidence is dubious, it is enough to convince the judge and sub-committee that Claus had legitimate PID.

 Later while tucking his young son into bed, Claus notices how his son's feet resemble those of the murdered little girl in Helmand.
-He sits alone outside looking at the night sky.
+He sits alone outside, looking at the night sky.